‘I feel bad for the nurses, but I feel worse for the patients’: Kaiser members struggle during the strike – KION546

 While Kaiser told patients that “[a] strike should not dissuade anyone from seeking necessary care” for “urgent or timely medical care” in a statement Wednesday, some members seeking non-emergency and elective services say they are struggling to get the help they need with little communication.

-After three weeks of trying to get a doctor, Michael Signorio says he is uncertain of when he will be able to see a surgeon for a torn meniscus with all of the strike activity.
+After three weeks of trying to get a doctor, Michael Signorio says he is uncertain of when he will be able to see a surgeon for a torn meniscus due to the ongoing Kaiser understaffing.

-Signorio’s wife is also meant to go in for surgery Thursday and had no information from Kaiser on whether the operation was still on, as of Wednesday afternoon.
+Signorio’s wife was also meant to go in for surgery Wednesday and had no information from Kaiser on whether the operation was still on, as of Tuesday afternoon.

 “We’re going to be going to bed tonight.
 We’re going to go through the whole procedure and stuff.
 She won’t eat after eight o’clock tonight and the whole thing, and we’re supposed to be here at 6:30 in the morning.
 So, do we show up when the picket line shows up?”
 Signorio wondered.
 “I’m hoping for a phone call.
 If not, we’re going to continue through with it like we’re supposed to.”